official-stockfish/WDL_model/Readme.md

   <img src="WDL_model_summary.png?raw=true" width="1200">
 </p>

-## Fitting options
+## Help and other options

+Running `scoreWDLstat --help` and `python scoreWDL.py --help`, respectively, will provide a description of possible command line options for the two programs.
+For example:

+- `scoreWDLstat --matchEngine <regex>` : extracts WDL data only from the engine matching the regex
-- `python scoreWDL.py --yDataTarget 30` : choose move 30 (rather than 32)
+- `python scoreWDL.py --yDataTarget 30` : chooses move 30 (rather than 32)
   as target move for the 100cp anchor
-- `python scoreWDL.py --yData material --yDataTarget 68` : base fitting on
+- `python scoreWDL.py --yData material --yDataTarget 68` : bases the fitting
-material (rather than move), with 100cp anchor a material count of 68
+  on material (rather than move), with 100cp anchor a material count of 68
 ---
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)